Top Ten Facts About Mercury

 Before 2008, the best information we had of Mercury came from three flybys of Mariner 10 between 1974 and 1975.
 It was able to photograph nearly half of Mercury's surface, and it discovered the magnetic field.
 In 2008, the MESSENGER space probe reached Mercury.
 It performed a few flybys and then successfully entered orbit in 2011.
 The images we now have of the planet's surface are of a much higher quality, due to the many technological advances that have been made since the '70s.
 Now, we have discovered something truly incredible on Mercury's surface: evidence of water ice.
 The two sources which could cause water ice to exist on Mercury are outgassing (material being released from the interior of the planet) or bombardment by water-bearing meteors.

-Still, technological advancements are not great enough yet to allow confirmation of this potential discovery from Earth - our imaging equipment just isn't powerful enough.
-We will need to send a probe or orbiter to know for sure.
+Still, technological advancements are not great enough yet to allow confirmation of this potential discovery.
+We will need to send an advanced probe or orbiter to know for sure.